Equivariant weight filtration for real algebraic varieties with action: Weight complex with action

 The last property we recall is an interpretation of the Smith Nash-constructible exact sequence when the variety $X$ is compact and the action of $G$ is free.
-In this case, the quotient of the real points of $X$ by the action of $G$ (that we denote, by an abuse of notation, by $X/G$) is an arc-symmetric set and the invariant chains of $X$ correspond to the chains of the quotient~:
+In this case, the quotient of the set of real points of $X$, denoted by $X_{\mathbb{R}}$, by the action of $G$ is an arc-symmetric set and the invariant chains of $X$ correspond to the chains of the quotient~:

-\begin{prop} {\rm(\cite{Pri-CA} Proposition 5.6.)} Let $X$ be a compact real algebraic variety equipped with a fixed-point free action of $G = \mathbb{Z}/2\mathbb{Z}$.
+\begin{prop} {\rm(\cite{Pri-CA} Proposition 5.6)} Let $X$ be a compact real algebraic variety equipped with a fixed-point free action of $G = \mathbb{Z}/2\mathbb{Z}$.
 Then the morphism of filtered complexes